UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 	- `count` is initially set to
 	- `click` is initially set to false.

+{: .new-note }
-> 💡You can kinda think of setState like this,
+> You can kinda think of setState like this,
 >
 > `setState(newState)` → `state = newState`

 Using the event handler we introduced previously, we see that when the user clicks the component, the code executes the `clickFunction`, which changes the state variables.

+{: .new-important }
-> ❗The most important note to keep in mind is that everytime the state changes, we’re technically rendering a new component.
+The most important note to keep in mind is that everytime the state changes, we’re technically rendering a new component.

 #### useEffect